-I was so disappointed when I learned that rhubarb couldn’t grow in North Carolina.
-It requires a cold climate and it just can’t survive the southern summers.
+I was so disappointed when I learned that rhubarb couldn’t grow in North Carolina, this makes it harder to make rhubarb and berry crisp with pecan streusel.
+It requires a cold climate and it just can’t survive the Southern summers.
 I have such fond memories of using rhubarb while cooking with my grandmother who lived in Idaho where it was plentiful in her backyard.
 So I was delighted to find some fresh at our farmers market.

 Can you grow rhubarb in a warm climate

 The stalls at our farmers market have to have food grown in North Carolina.
 I’m not sure I agree with this as we are only one hour or less from the Virginia border but they don’t allow produce except from North Carolina.
 In any event, I knew that this had to be from somewhere close by.
 I asked the local farmer and he said of course we can grow rhubarb here.
 However, when I went back the next week, he was out and said that was all he had this year.
 So it does grow here but just doesn’t have a very long growing season.
 In colder regions it has a growing season of April through June.
 I can find it at the grocery sometimes and it freezes great if you are like me and can’t find it fresh for very long.
-If you have a good supply we love to make Strawberry Rhubarb Jam and Rhubarb Upside Down Pound Cake.
+If you have a good supply we love to make jam and upside down cake.

 The pecan topping won hands down.
 I think it’s because the strawberries make this very juicy and the pecan topping was more solid and helped absorb the juice.
 We loved the fruit mixture regardless of the topping.
 I have included the recipe for the pecan topping here.
 It is my go-to topping for fruit crisps as it’s substantial but not doughy.

-Here are some other crisps or cobbler you might also like:
+Here are some other fruit desserts you might also like: